bodrick/awesome/TOPICS.md

 ## acroform

 *   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
 Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha

-## archiving

-*   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
-Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha
-*   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents

 ## ccpa